The guaranteed funding periods are as follows:

 EEB Internal Awards (Restricted Awards):

 EEB Restricted Awards are funded by the interest on donations by private individuals to the Department, supplemented by matching gifts from the University and sometimes the Province.
-This endowment plays a critical role a) in allowing, our department to provide graduate students an income that is above the minimum level set by Arts & Science, b) in reducing the TA hours required in our standard funding packages, and c) in allowing us to recognize outstanding achievements by individual students (eg., with top-ups not covered by FAS).
+This endowment plays a critical role in allowing our department to provide graduate students an income that is both above the minimum level set by Arts & Science and with a low TA load (140 hours) as well as recognize outstanding achievements by individual students with additional top-ups.
 No applications are necessary for the awards.
 Every graduate student in EEB is automatically considered for them.
 For some endowed awards, recipients must be studying particular groups of organisms or kinds of processes (as requested by the donor(s)).
 There are some financial needs requirements for some of the awards, but most graduate students (unless they are independently wealthy) satisfy those criteria; for these awards, before students will be paid, they must complete and submit a form to the EEB Graduate Office.
-Typical values of the Restricted Awards vary widely depending on other components of students' financial package.
+Typical values of the Restricted Awards vary widely depending on other components of students' financial package

-Doctoral Completion Awards (DCA, not available to P1-P4 students):This Arts & Science funding program is aimed at domestic or international PhD students who areleaving the funded cohort before finishing their degree.
+Doctoral Completion Awards (DCA, not available to P1-P4 students):This Arts & Science funding program is aimed at PhD students who are leaving the funded cohort before finishing their degree.
 Administration of the DCA program is done by our department.

 - Have not received more than 1 year of support from the DCA program.